 How to identify reed canary grass

 - Reed canary grass (Phalaris arundinacea) is a perennial cool-season grass that grows two to six feet high.

 - Prefers moist soils such as ditches, stream banks and wetlands, but can also grow in upland areas.

 - Hairless, hollow, smooth, rounded.

-- Rough texture, one fourth to one third inches wide, gradually tapering, up to ten inches long.
+- Rough texture, one-fourth to one-third inch wide, gradually tapering, up to ten inches long.

 - Shiny brown in color, are immediately capable of germination at maturity.

 - Forms fibrous root mass at rhizome nodes.